Image

-Located northeast of French Polynesia, the Marquesas archipelago consists of 12 islands, six of which are inhabited.
-The islands are 1,500 km from Tahiti and nearly 1,800 km from Bora Bora.
+The Marquesas Islands (“Îles Marquises” in French) consists of 12 islands, six of which are inhabited.
+The islands are 1,500 km from Papeete, Tahiti and nearly 1,800 km from Bora Bora.
 Visiting these islands is a different kind of adventure than visiting the unique and memorable Marquesas.

 A warning comes over the speaker from the pilot of our plane that took off from Tahiti three hours ago: “We’ll arrive at Nuku Hiva in a few minutes and will experience some turbulence before landing.”

 Exploring the Marquesas is not about tourism.
 The first thing that comes to mind when I think of the Land of Men (Te Henua Enana in Marquesan) is more like a pilgrimage.
-This is the real name of this archipelago, located in the far northeast part of French Polynesia.
-The more commonly known name Marquesas was given by the Spaniard Álvaro de Mendaña in 1595.
+This is the real name of this archipelago.
+The more commonly known name, Marquesas, was given by the Spaniard Álvaro de Mendaña in 1595.
 But the ancient name, “Land of Men,” has a deeper meaning.

 Conquering the Polynesian Triangle